 Endocrine-disrupting chemicals found in parabens can seriously throw hormones out of whack, causing issues like hypothyroidism, according to the Environmental Protection Agency.

 Honey: Children with colds sleep better and cough less when given honey before bed.
+Its antimicrobial and antibacterial properties do wonders.
+Do not give honey to children younger than a year old.

 5. Tooth Decay